 If the college desires to admit a student but has some concern about the student's academic success based on some aspect of his/her previous academic record, it will admit the student on what is called "academic probation".
 Academic Probation carries with it particular restrictions and requirements that are intended to encourage satisfactory academic performance.
-EDU 095 (described on page 109), which promotes fundamental reading and study skills, is required.
-Students are also required to develop a learning contract which will be monitored by ACCESS Office staff.
-More information about academic probation is found above.
+EDU 095 (described on page 121), which promotes fundamental reading and study skills, is required.
+Students are also required to develop a learning contract which will be monitored by the Student Success Center staff.
+More information about academic probation is listed earlier in the catalog.
+For more specific information about services offered by the Student Success Center, please consult the Student Handbook or contact the Director of the Student Success Center at tcpyle@geneva.edu.